Hhohho Region: Economy

 Hhohho is the most economically advanced region of Eswatini.
-Being home to the capital of the country, and hosting a significant fraction of the Manzini-Mbabane corridor, it has Eswatini biggest urbanized population.
+Being home to the capital of the country, and hosting a significant fraction of the Manzini-Mbabane corridor, it has Eswatini's biggest urbanized population.
 The economy of the region is dominated by services, tourism, and forestry.
-The capital, Mbabane is home to the headquarters of many of Eswatini corporations.
-The central bank of Eswatini is located in Mbabane, so are the headquarters of Standard Bank, Nedbank, Swazi Bank, First National Bank and Eswatini Building Society.
-The other financial services companies located in Mbabane include: African Alliance, Select Management Services, Eswatini Revenue Authority, among many others.
+The capital, Mbabane, is home to the headquarters of many of Eswatini's corporations.
+The central bank of Eswatini is located in Mbabane, as are the headquarters of Standard Bank, Nedbank, Swazi Bank, First National Bank and Eswatini Building Society.
+The other financial service organisations located in Mbabane include African Alliance, Select Management Services, and the Eswatini Revenue Authority, among many others.

 The forestry industry is one of the most important sectors of the Hhohho economy.
 The area around the towns of Piggs Peak and Bulembu is home to many planted forests and sawmills.
 The wood is exported for processing in South Africa.
 The remaining agricultural sector remains very small.
 Most rural dwellers continue to cultivate rain-fed crops on Swazi Nation Land, and keep small amounts of livestock.

-Mining in Hhohho has declined significantly over the period of the 20th century and the beginning of the 21st.
-Mining in the early 19th century was the dominant industry with mines located in Ngwenya mine, Bulembu, Piggs Peak and other areas.
-Ngwenya mine is notable for its status as the oldest known iron-ore mine in the world.
+Mining in Hhohho declined significantly during the 20th century and the beginning of the 21st.
+Mining in the early 19th century was the dominant industry with mines located in Ngwenya, Bulembu, Piggs Peak and other areas.
+Ngwenya mine is notable for its status as the oldest known iron ore mine in the world.
 Some mining activity still continues in this mine under the Indian mining company Salgaocar.
 The other mines in the region are no longer operational.
-The Bulembu mining town which was the main centre for asbestos mining, has now diversified to other sectors, and is privately owned.
+The Bulembu mining town which was the main centre for asbestos mining has now diversified into other sectors, and is privately owned.

 Tourism is one of the largest sectors of the Hhohho economy.
 The Ezulwini valley is Eswatini's most famous tourist area with many hotels and restaurants.
 In Lobamba, the royal and legislative capital of Eswatini, various tourist attractions exist.
 These include the National Museum, the King Sobhuza II Memorial, and the Eswatini National Archives.
 The umhlanga festival, held at Ludzidzini Royal Kraal, is one of the most famous cultural events in Eswatini.
-Mantenga Falls and cultural village, also in the Zulwini valley, are magnets for Swazi culture tourists.
-Further north of the region, lies the Maguga dam and lodge, and further north is the Phophonyane Falls.
+Mantenga Falls and cultural village, also in the Zulwini valley, are magnets for Swazi cultural tourists.
+Further north of the region lies the Maguga dam and lodge, and further north is the Phophonyane Falls.
 Hhohho is also home to the Malolotja nature reserve, a place renowned for its hiking trails.